-Add some zesty, IBS-friendly deliciousness to tacos, burritos, chips and more with this chunky, Low FODMAP Instant Pot Salsa!
+This chunky Low FODMAP Instant Pot Salsa adds some zesty, IBS-friendly deliciousness to tacos, burritos, chips and more!
 Calling for either canned or fresh tomatoes, this low FODMAP salsa recipe is made flavorful in the Instant Pot and last longer in the refrigerator than homemade fresh salsa.
-In addition to being low FODMAP, this salsa is also Keto, low carb, Paleo, Whole30, and vegan.
+In addition to being low FODMAP, this salsa is also Keto, low carb, Paleo, Whole30, and vegan when eaten with compliant chips!

 Why Low FODMAP Salsa in the Instant Pot?